 Candy canes are a staple of Christmas.
 The Christmas holiday is all about the peppermint smell and flavor.
-Try out these fun Christmas Baking Soda Experiments!
+Try out these fun Christmas Baking Soda Experiments which includes a free PDF printable!

 Turn candy canes into a fun science activity with little ones when you make the fizzing candy canes science experiment!
 Kids will love repeating this activity over and over again, and it’s a fun way to use up the dozens of candy canes that children seem to bring home this time of year.
 If your kids don’t like candy canes, it’s a great way to put them to good use anyway!
 And if your kids DO like eating candy canes, it’s a good way to prevent them from eating ALL the candy canes.